svanderbleek/twpgtwp/README.md

-Hybrid Analog Signal-Based Models of Computation Review on HEROIC Framework: Homomorphically EncRypted One Instruction Computer Design Space Exploration of Flexible Heterogeneous Dual-Core Processor using MIPS and Extended OISC: A Case Study
+Hybrid Analog Signal-Based Models of Computation Review on HEROIC Framework: Homomorphically EncRypted One Instruction Computer Design Space Exploration of Flexible Heterogeneous Dual-Core Processor using MIPS and Extended OISC: A Case Study Low-complexity Two Instruction Set Computer architecture for sensor network using Skipjack encryption Reliable Computing with Ultra-Reduced Instruction Set Co-processors Everybody be cool, this is a roppery!
+Overview of software dependability computing techniques from instruction set architecture's viewpoint One-instruction set computer-based multicore processors for energy-efficient streaming data processing Simple instruction-set computer for area and energy-sensitive IoT edge devices Revisiting simple and energy efficient embedded processor designs toward the edge computing
+AISC: Approximate Instruction Set Computer
+An Analysis of x86 Single-Instruction Compiling as an Obfuscation Technique

 ## Feasability Study